I still don't think I belong up here. Batman:

 , this character will most often be merged with the role of The Chick

 .
-They are actually a good fit, since the chick is usually a non-action character, having personality traits of The Heart will give them more to do.
-Especially if the team is always fighting with each other.
-For the same reason The Heart can also be The Hero
+They are a good fit; since the chick is usually a non-action character, having personality traits of The Heart will give them more to do.
+Especially if the team is always at each other's throats.
+For the same reason, The Heart can also be The Hero

 (in the case of the Magnetic Hero

 as their leadership keeps them from falling apart.
 May be part of the Command Roster

 The character whose death or loss is most likely to trigger Losing the Team Spirit

 (and sometimes for whom everyone on The Team

 moves heaven and earth).
 Hey, Heart Is an Awesome Power

 Due to their usual relative introversion, and tendencies towards pacifism (whether technical

 ) this character is sadly often C-List Fodder

 and a prime target for a single-character (rather than the entire show) version of The Firefly Effect